kendelljoseph/application-patterns/concepts/applications-software.md

 Decisions include where and how to *normalize* (or not), *index* (or not), *constrain* (or not), *compress* (or not), *partition* (or not), etc.

 The **data itself** should be valid, accessible, and understandable **without the application layer**.
 As noted above, *applications change and have bugs*.
-It must be possible at least for specialists and support personnel to interact directly with the data store itself, and in a way that the data can be understood.
+It must be possible for specialists and support personnel to interact directly with the data store itself, and in a way that the data can be understood.

 #### Practical implications

 Most importantly:

-> Storage design represents human thought and skill.
+> Storage design requires human thought and skill.
 It cannot be automated.

-Storage design -- often the the practical task of writing SQL DDL statements for a specific brand of relational database -- is one of the framing tasks of data applications engineering.
+Storage design and implementation -- often realized in the practical task of writing SQL DDL statements for a specific brand of relational database -- is one of the framing tasks of data applications engineering.
 In other words, *don't try to make a storage definition-generating machine*.
 It will be far more complex than using a human who knows what they are doing, and will never match the quality of human work.

-At the most, limit generated DDL to the simplest and most obvious cases (like a prefab truss or wall section), while allowing human work to seamlessly blend with the generated DDL.
+At the most, limit generated DDL to the simplest and most obvious cases, while allowing human work to seamlessly blend with the generated DDL.

 **Relational databases are almost always the right choice** for most application data, both because they offer mathematically-proven validity and consistency if implemented correctly, and because they provide well-understood and powerful access to the data through SQL.